nikki0519/TRUNK_Tutorial_Paper/TRUNK/README.md

 ```train
 $ python main.py --train --dataset emnist --model_backbone mobilenet --grouping_volatility --debug
 ```
-The hyperparameters used to train TRUNK on the specific dataset are loaded into the training script from the hyperparameters.yaml file which is found in the Datasets/dataset name.
+The hyperparameters used to train TRUNK on the specific dataset are loaded into the training script from the hyperparameters.yaml file which is found in the Datasets/dataset name/model backbone.

 ## Evaluation
 To evaluate TRUNK on a particular dataset, run: